foundriesio/meta-partner/README.md

 ### Deploy

 After you push, the FoundriesFactory will build a new target.
-Once it is built, you may deploy as described below.
+Afterwards, deploy as described below.

 ## Fioctl